About Forest Benedict, LMFT

 IFS therapy helps us:

-• heal wounded parts that carry pain or burdens
+- heal wounded parts that carry pain and trauma

-In our work together, you can expect a thoughtful, collaborative process that honors your experience both as a person and as a therapist.
+In our work together, you can expect a thoughtful, collaborative process that honors your pace, your complexity, and your lived experience.

 What Colleagues Say